hetvi-1905/Data_Science_ML_MyLearnings_19/README.md

 - Ridge (L2) and Lasso (L1)
 https://youtu.be/BLI_-iX6uM8

-Whu use Ridge & Lasso?
+Why use Ridge & Lasso?
 When we create our linear model with the best-fitted line and come on testing phase then because of increased variation, our model is over-fitted, So It will not work well in the future also not provide appropriate accuracy.
 Therefore, to reduce overfitting, ridge and lasso regression came into the picture.

 When to use which?